-Mobile telephones were introduced in Afghanistan publically in 2002.
+Mobile telephones were introduced in Afghanistan publicly in 2002.
 According to the Ministry of Communication and Information Technology, as of 2018, 19 million people are using mobile phones out of a population of approximately 32 million.
 There are six telecommunication companies, five of which are private and one with mixed private and government shares.
-Although telecommunication companies claim that the number of active account/SIM cards is over 21 million, but this is because half of the users own more than one SIM card.
+Although telecommunication companies claim that the number of active account/SIM cards is almost 22 million, but this is because half of the users own more than one SIM card.

-The price of communication is expensive compared to neighbouring countries.
+The price of communication is expensive compared to neighboring countries.
 It is eight times more expensive than Pakistan and India and ten times more expensive than Iran.
-The quality, comparing with the above mentioned countries is the same.
-In some instances it could be bad, but in general it is the same.
-Internet 3G system is available through mobiles, although some companies claim they have launched 4G, but no proof of it has been yet presented.
+The quality, comparing with the above-mentioned countries is the same.
+In some instances, it could be bad, but in general it is the same.
+Internet 3G system is available through mobiles.
+Recently number of telecom companies are providing 4G services and only in Kabul and nearby provinces.